traitecoevo/taxonlookup/README.md

 1. [The Plant List](http://www.theplantlist.org/) for accepted genera to families

-2. [APWeb](http://www.mobot.org/MOBOT/research/APweb/) for family-level synonymies and family to order as curated by [Peter Stephens](http://www.umsl.edu/~biology/About%20the%20Department/Faculty/stevens.html)
+2. [APWeb](http://www.mobot.org/MOBOT/research/APweb/) for family-level synonymies and family to order as curated by [Peter Stevens](http://www.umsl.edu/~biology/About%20the%20Department/Faculty/stevens.html)

 3. [A higher-level taxonomy lookup](http://datadryad.org/resource/doi:10.5061/dryad.63q27.2/1.1) compiled by [Dave Tank](http://phylodiversity.net/dtank/Tank_Lab/Tank_Lab.html) and colleagues

 We have a complete genus-family-order mapping for vascular plants.
 For bryophytes, there is only genus-family mapping at present; if anyone has a family-order map for bryophytes, please let me know.
 We also correct some spelling errors, special character issues, and other errors from The Plant List.
 We will try to keep this curation up-to-date, but there may new errors introduced as the cannonical data sources shift to future versions.

 The scripts are in the repository but not in the package.
 Only the data and ways to access the data are in the package; the reason for this design will become clear further down the readme.
-To use the data from the most recent release: first install and load `devtools`; that will then let you load the `taxonlookup` package from this respository:
+To use the data from the most recent release first install and load `devtools`; that will then let you load the one dependancy and then the `taxonlookup` package from this respository:

 ```r
 install.packages("devtools")